Astronomers Discover Gigantic Rogue Planet

 For anyone who is worried, this is not the legendary planet of Nibiru!
 At least, not that we know of yet!

-The discovery of the rogue planet was made using the radio observatory at US-Based Very Large Array.
-It is estimated to be about 200 million years old and is drifting 20-light years away from our Sun.
+Astronomers discovered the rogue planet by using the radio observatory at US-Based Very Large Array.
+Initial estimates date the planet at 200 million years old.
+It is roughly 20 light-years away from our Sun.

 Scientists who have discovered the extraterrestrial rogue planet have called it SIMP J01365663+0933473 – not Nibiru or Planet X. Although, planet Nibiru is much easier to remember, however, maybe it is obviously better they did not give this rogue planet the nickname from Sumerian legends.